-- the overall internal management of the procedures; - ensuring that there is both an informal and formal procedure; - ensuring that the written policy and procedures are available to parents, pupils and members of the public on request; - hearing complaints at the second stage (or appointing the Complaints Co-ordinator to hear them) (see below); - ensuring that the procedures are monitored and reviewed and regular reports made to the Proprietor;

-- dealing with and where possible resolving complaints concerning overall pupil progress, discipline issues, pastoral care. - receiving any child protection issues or allegations against staff.
+- the overall internal management of the procedures; - ensuring that there is both an informal and formal procedure; - ensuring that the written policy and procedures are available to parents, pupils and members of the public on request; - hearing complaints at the second stage (or appointing the Complaints Co-ordinator to hear them) (see below); - ensuring that the procedures are monitored and reviewed and regular reports made to the CEO; - dealing with and where possible resolving complaints concerning overall pupil progress, discipline issues, pastoral care. - receiving any child protection issues or allegations against staff.

-If any complaint is made against the Head of School, it should be referred directly to the Proprietor.
+If any complaint is made against the Head of School, it should be referred directly to the CEO and if a complaint is against the CEO, it should be referred directly to the Proprietor.